Shapes of implied volatility with positive mass at zero: Introduction

-where $\Q$ is a probability measure absolutely continuous with respect to $\Prob$, defined through its Radon-Nikodym density $\D\Q/\D\Prob := S_T/S_0$.
-The Put-Call symmetry above holds if (as implicitly assumed in~\cite{GulForm}) the law of the underlying asset price does not charge zero under~$\Prob$, $\Prob(S_T=0)=0$.
+where $\Q$ is a probability measure absolutely continuous with respect to $\Prob$, defined through its Radon-Nikodym density $\D\Q/\D\Prob \equiv S_T/S_0$.
+The Put-Call symmetry above holds if (as implicitly assumed in~\cite{GulForm}) the law of the underlying asset price does not charge zero under~$\Prob$, i.e. if $\Prob(S_T=0)=0$.
 The expansion~\eqref{e:generalTailWing}, then, is a priori not justified when $\Prob(S_T=0)>0$.

-In certain stochastic models, an asset price is modeled with a stochastic process that accumulates mass at zero in finite time: this is the case for the Constant Elasticity of Variance (CEV) local volatility diffusion, whose fixed-time marginal distribution has a continuous part and an atom at zero under certain parameters configurations (the same phenomenon appearing for SABR, the stochastic volatility counterpart of CEV).
-Also, in the past few years, the financial crisis has emphasised that potential default (namely the asset price falling to low levels) needs to be seriously taken into account by market participants.
-In the class of structural models, default is defined as the first time the firm's value hits a given threshold: in Collin-Dufresne et al.~\cite{Colgold} and Coculescu et al. \cite{Coc}, the firm's value corresponds to the so-called solvency ratio (logarithm of assets over debt), and is modeled via an Ornstein-Uhlenbeck process.
-Within this modeling framework, obtaining reliable data to calibrate the model (asset volatility forecasts, capital structure leverage) is often difficult.
-An alternative approach, proposed by Campi et al.~\cite{CampiSbuelz}, is to refer to the underlying equity process and define the default as the first time the process hits the origin: while the equity value remains deeply related to the firm's asset and debt balance sheet, such a modeling choice avoids the application mishaps of structural models.
-In the model proposed in \cite{CampiSbuelz}, the equity process hits the origin either after a jump or in a diffusive way, the continuous-path part of the equity value being modeled as a CEV diffusion with a positive probability of absorption at zero.
-Along the same line, we will consider in this paper asset prices that may either jump to zero, or hit zero in a diffusive way.
+In certain stochastic models, the asset price is modelled with a stochastic process that accumulates mass at zero in finite time: this is for example the case for the Constant Elasticity of Variance (CEV) local volatility diffusion, whose fixed-time marginals have a continuous part and an atom at zero under certain parameters configurations (the same phenomenon appears for SABR, the stochastic volatility counterpart of CEV).
+In the setting of default modelling, the class of structural models defines the default of a firm as the first time the firm's value hits a given threshold.
+In~\cite{Coc,Colgold}, the firm's value corresponds to its solvency ratio (logarithm of assets over debt), modelled via an Ornstein-Uhlenbeck process.
+An alternative approach, proposed by Campi et al.~\cite{CampiSbuelz}, is to refer to the underlying equity process and define the default as the first time the process hits the origin: while the equity value remains deeply related to the firm's asset and debt balance sheet, such a modelling choice is easier to test than structural models, since equity data is more readily available.
+In the setting of~\cite{CampiSbuelz}, the equity process hits the origin either after a jump or in a diffusive way, the continuous-path part of the equity value being modelled by a CEV diffusion with a positive probability of absorption at zero.
+Along the same line, we will consider in this paper asset prices that may either jump to zero, or hit zero along a continuous trajectory.